MonetDBSolutions/monetdb-stethoscope/docs/source/usage.rst

    is ``monetdb``.

 output (``--output/-o filename``)
-   The file where ``pystethoscope`` will write its output.
+   The file where ``stethoscope`` will write its output.
 If this is omitted, the output will be written to the standard output.

 Reading and Parsing